 ACT can be applied on its own or integrated with others when a specialist designs a treatment plan for an individual.
 Whilst ACT does not suit every person, it has proven useful in most cases of addiction, anxiety, depression and other disorders.

 The methodology of ACT

 Acceptance and Commitment Therapy diminishes the impact of unpleasant, intrusive thoughts, without actually stopping the thoughts.
 The value of this outcome is that it will not, for instance, eliminate anxiety (which is needed for survival), but it will reduce any anxiety related to the unpleasant thoughts.
-It also avoids the consuming process of eliminating the thoughts completely.
+It also avoids the all-consuming process of eliminating intrusive thoughts completely.
 The following are some of the processes by means of which this is achieved:

 Acceptance: This means allowing all unpleasant thoughts to enter your mind, in other words, you simply accept them without putting up any resistance.
 Other approaches try to block or remove these thoughts, but it is easier said than done.
 ACT teaches us to rather accept that turmoil exists in normal life and that these thoughts are part of life.
-By adopting new ways to moderate the thoughts, without wasting effort on trying to stop or eject them, we can more easily regain our quality of life.
+By adopting new ways to moderate the thoughts, without wasting effort on trying to stop or reject them, we can more easily regain our quality of life.